It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 You remember the ideas we had?

-I remember my favorite one uh was to rebuild the World Trade Centers exactly as they looked so that the skyline would precisely mirror what it looked like at dawn on September 11th.
+I remember my favorite one was to rebuild the World Trade Centers exactly as they looked so that the skyline would precisely mirror what it looked like at dawn on September 11th.

-Oh, they've got all these spires and all of this and all of that and all these things playing, and there'll be something in that space at some point, I guess.
+Oh, they've got all these spires and all of this and all of that and all these things planned.

 But I still kind of liked my idea.